Title

 The Naturalization Law of the Philippines outlines the requirements and procedures for individuals to acquire Philippine citizenship through naturalization, including qualifications, disqualifications, and the process of filing a petition with the court.

-Philippine citizenship may be acquired by (a) natives of the Philippines who are not citizens under the Jones Law; (b) natives of other Insular possessions of the U.S.; (c) citizens of the U.S. or foreigners who may become U.S. citizens if residing therein.
+A person may acquire Philippine citizenship under the law if they are: (a) natives of the Philippines who are not citizens under the Jones Law; (b) natives of other Insular possessions of the United States; or (c) citizens of the United States, or foreigners who may become citizens of the United States under U.S. law, if they are residing therein.

-They must declare in writing and under oath the intention to renounce all faith and allegiance to their native state or sovereignty.
+If the petitioner is a foreign subject, they must declare in writing and under oath their intention to renounce absolutely and perpetually all faith and allegiance to the foreign authority, state, or sovereignty of which they were a native citizen or subject.

-The Court of First Instance of the province or district where the petitioner resides has exclusive original jurisdiction; the Supreme Court has appellate jurisdiction.
+The Court of First Instance of the province or district where the petitioner resides has exclusive original jurisdiction, with the Supreme Court having appellate jurisdiction.

-No prosecution may occur unless the information or complaint is filed within five years after the offense.
+No person shall be prosecuted charged or punished unless the information or complaint is filed within five years after the commission of the offense.

 Analyze Cases Smarter, Faster